althatAbout Elimidrol Daytime Formula

 Elimidrol is a powdered supplement mix marketed towards people looking for mood support.
 It’s manufactured by Sunrise Nutraceutical out of Florida.
 This product first hit the market in 2014 when it was originally advertised to help people experiencing withdrawal symptoms from heavy medications like opiates.
-In 2016 Sunrise Nutraceutical was slammed with heavy fines from the Federal Trade Commission for making claims about their product with no supporting evidence.
-As a result, the company had to refund over $200,000 to customers for their misleading advertisements.
-Since the court ruling, the formulation has stayed the same but their marketing has changed.
+In 2016 Sunrise Nutraceutical was slammed with heavy fines from the Federal Trade Commission for making unsubstantiated claims about their product.
+As a result of these deceptive claims, the company had to refund over $200,000 to their customers.
+Since the settlement, the formulation has stayed the same but their marketing has changed.
 Elimidrol is primarily designed to help people with mood instability.
 They seem to have a strong following of supporters that love their products.

 Elimidrol DayTime Formula Benefits

 The current Elimidrol website makes claims about boosting mood and supporting mental health.
 Most of them are just different ways of saying the same thing.
 Below is a breakdown of Elmidrol’s reported benefits with a little explanation of how this is possible.

 Elimidrol uses a blend of different plant and herb extracts that interact with our neurotransmitters.
 In particular some of the extracts work on the neurotransmitter dopamine, which is our “feel good’ brain chemical.
 It’s the same chemical our brain releases when we eat a good piece of chocolate.

 Not only does Elimidrol have a variety of plant extracts, but there are also trace minerals.
 This specific combination can help with reducing inflammation.
 At the same time, these nutrients may also help your muscles to relax.
 These two things can work together to provide mental and physical comfort.